 The Texas Court of Criminal Appeals recently went to great lengths to explain how it came to decision with a different result than the United States Supreme Court in Carpenter v.
 U.S. In Sims v.
-State, the Court of Criminal Appeals determined a search warrant was not required when using real-time cell site location information … Read moreSims v.
+State, the Court of Criminal Appeals determined a search warrant was not required when using real-time cell site location information (CSLI) … Read moreSims v.
 State: Can police obtain real-time cell site location without warrant?

 Timbs v.
 Indiana: SCOTUS Boot on the Throat of Policing for Profit?The Supreme Court, in Timbs v.
 Indiana, recently handed down a unanimous decision that may be the death knell for “policing by profit,” limiting both police and prosecutors across the country.
 The Court held that the Eighth Amendment protection against excessive fines, including forfeiture … Read moreTimbs v.
 Indiana: SCOTUS Boot on the Throat of Policing for Profit?